COMP3021-2024Spring-TA/COMP3021-2024Spring-PA1-Solution/README.md

 ### Submission Policy

-Please submit your code on Canvas before deadline **xxx, 23: 59: 59.** You should submit a single text file specified as follows:
+Please submit your code on Canvas before the deadline **March 23, 2024, 23:59:59.** You should submit a single text file specified as follows:

 - A file named `<itsc-id>.txt` containing the URL of your private repository at the first line.
 We will ask you to add the TAs' accounts as collaborators near the deadline.

-For example, a student CHAN, Tai Man with ITSC ID `tmchanaa` having a repository at `https://github.com/tai-man-chan/COMP3021-PA3` should submit a file named `tmchanaa.txt` with the following content:
+For example, a student CHAN, Tai Man with ITSC ID `tmchanaa` having a repository at `https://github.com/tai-man-chan/COMP3021-PA1` should submit a file named `tmchanaa.txt` with the following content:

 ```txt
 https://github.com/tai-man-chan/COMP3021-PA1